-How often should I see my boyfriend of 1 year?
+How often should I see my boyfriend of one year?

 It depends.
-By the one (1) year mark, some couples are living together, and others are simply dating.
-Are long as you are happy, that is key.
+By the one-year mark, some couples are living together, and others are simply dating.
+As long as you are happy, that is key.

 What does every relationship need?

 Every relationship needs trust and communication.
-Whether you are in a long term or new relationship, if you cannot trust each other and effectively communicate, this is not a good sign.
-If you ask a relationship expert, they would say that couples need to understand relationship boundaries and appreciate each other’s wants and needs.
+Whether you are in a long-term or new relationship, if you cannot trust each other and effectively communicate, this is not a good sign.
+If you asked a relationship expert, they would say that couples need to understand relationship boundaries and appreciate each other’s wants and needs.

 What matters most in a relationship?

-The relationship work that is needed to have longevity is communication and romance.
+The relationship work that is needed to have longevity includes communication and romance.
 Holding hands and small gestures of love or appreciation go a long way toward having a successful partnership.

-If you lay in bed holding hands and talking about the future, this is a good sign of how a relationship work.
+If you lay in bed holding hands and talking about the future, this is a good sign of a successful relationship.